dfinity/portal/docs/blog/features/vetkd-primer.md

 * Combined encrypted key - A threshold of valid encrypted key shares are combined (in the blockchain scenario likely by a block maker) to give the encrypted derived key
 * Decryption key - ElGamal decryption of combined encrypted derived key

-Having these keys opens a goldmine of functionality.
-Let's see how far they can get us.
+Having these VETKeys opens a goldmine of functionality.
+There are further descriptions the VETKey family, i.e. extending VETKD to VETIBE, to VETSigs, to a VETPRF, and VETVRF.
+Future posts can go into details on these.

 ## Remarks
 This page contains a high level view and description of VETKD and its building blocks.
 The goal of this page is to build intuition for developers building on the IC, who are interested to know more about the technical choices, but who may lack the cryptographic background necessary to read research papers (for now).